okteto/okteto/contributing.md

 ## Report security issues

-If you want to report a sensitive security issue or a security exploit, you can directly contact the project maintainers via [Twitter DM](https://twitter.com/oktetoHQ) or via hello@okteto.com.
+If you want to report a sensitive security issue, or a security exploit, you can directly contact the project maintainers via [Twitter DM](https://twitter.com/oktetoHQ) or via hello@okteto.com.

 ## Pull Requests